INFOSYS221-2021/lab-04-team10/README.md

 ====
 1. List three data types used in this program?
 Number, list, string
 2. List any value variables or reference variables in this program?
-Letter, computerLetter, turn 3.Give an example of a sequence in this program. while not (letter == 'X' or letter == 'O'): print('Do you want to be X or O?') letter = input().upper()
+Letter, computerLetter, turn
+3. Give an example of a sequence in this program. while not (letter == 'X' or letter == 'O'): print('Do you want to be X or O?') letter = input().upper()